SerdarHelli/SerdarHelli/README.md

 ### Hello , Is there anybody in there?

 I graduated from Yeditepe University as a biomedical engineer.
-I am currently a Master's degree student in Data Science and I am working as Arge Software .
+I am currently a Master's degree student in Data Science and I am working as Arge Software Engineer .